Destroyer Command

-Destroyer Command is a naval simulation released by Ubi Soft in 2002 and developed by the now-defunct Ultimation Inc.
+Destroyer Command is a naval simulation video game released by Ubisoft in 2002 and developed by the now-defunct Ultimation Inc.

 Gameplay

 The game placed the player in command of a Destroyer during World War II, featuring campaigns from both the Pacific War and the Battle of the Atlantic.
-Customized missions may be played and players can select the opponent's forces and their own.
+Customized missions can be played and players may select the opponent's forces and their own.
 Players can also have the chance to choose the difficulty rating in different games by adjusting the different realism ratings.